 Presenting in public is a difficult challenge for many of us.
-It’s not easy to get a message through when you’re stressed, but there are a few simple ways to convince and engage your participants during your presentation.
+It’s not easy to get a message through in a stressful environment, but there are a few simple ways to convince and engage your audience during your presentation.

 Discover the 5 essential tips to give a convincing presentation!

 When preparing your presentation, it is very important to conceptualize and frame your ideas to the maximum.

 - Your presentation should always include a brief introduction to explain why this topic is so important to you.
 By sharing your passion, you increase your chances of convincing your audience to listen to you..

 - Don’t try to cover too a broad topic, you risk losing part of your audience in the twists and turns of your presentation.
 Instead, cover a specific theme so that you have the opportunity to go into some ideas in depth and give concrete examples.

 - Avoid using jargon or complex terms.
 Generally speaking, it is best to assume that your audience are unfamiliar with your topic.
 You can read our article on the power of words to learn more!

 - Conceptualize your ideas around a story.
 A narrated presentation is much more likely to be well received by an audience rather than a conventional presentation.
 Telling a story allows people to identify themselves more easily and to put themselves in your place.